Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Quick picks by sleeper type:

-• Use breathable sheets before blaming the mattress for heat.
+• Use breathable sheets and a breathable protector before judging the mattress’s cooling.

-• Give a new hybrid a few weeks to settle.
+• Give a new hybrid several weeks to settle before making a firmness decision.

-• For couples, test edge sitting and near-edge sleeping.
+• If you share the bed, test both edge sitting and near-edge sleeping.

 FAQs